The Addison Tour: Europe

+The European leg of the tour opened to widespread acclaim.
 Irish Examiners Nicole Glennon stated that despite the "sky high" pressure due to it being Rae's longest performance time to date, "she delivered" on the opening night of the tour and drew comparisons to Britney Spears.
 Writing for The Telegraph, Ed Power echoed the Spears comparison and considered "she delivered a fun but at times stylistically jarring concert," and, "By the end, it was clear that Rae has plenty of raw charisma, yet you were left wondering what sort of pop star she ultimately wants to be."
 Elle Palmer of Clash praised the August 28, 2025, show in Manchester, writing that, "A final bow cements Addison as a true performer and her live show as one of the most entertaining and in-demand right now.
 Sure, every girl at the show was fun, but none quite as fun as Addison."
 In a four-star review of the same show for The Guardian, Daniel Dylan Wray opined that despite Rae having only performed live a handful of times, she "has the stagecraft of a veteran" and is "remarkably assured as her voice glides across pounding club-ready beats."
 The Mancunions Frankie Austick calls the tour "a rare occasion" where Rae, who could fill bigger venues, delivers an unmatched level of intimacy.
 He called her performance "nothing short of spectacular," with arena-style staging, choreography, crowd interaction, and outfit changes, and that "not one track felt like a filler."
 Austick noted that Rae's dedication to pop stardom was evident in the effort she put into her stage presence, adding that the "theatre-level of commitment" has only been seen before from veterans such as Spears and Lady Gaga, who understand pop is about "escapism as sound alone."

 Rhian Daly of NME also rated the August 31 concert in London four out of five stars, stating that "the singer's debut headline tour showcases her as a polished performer beyond her years, and fully justifies the hype around her," with the crowd "going berserk at every opportunity" and each word of her singles being "yelled back at Rae with a fervour usually reserved for much longer-established artists."
 Evening Standards El Hunt felt that "Rae is clearly well-prepared" as she "gives us a short and sharp 45 minutes of pure pop, minus an encore, and sans support act."